very humble beginnings in 1982, Butch's Pizza has grown from a small pizza

 the business grows, Butch's Pizza maintains a commitment to quality and

-Coming up on 30 YEARS, Butch's Pizza has used only the finest pork, cheese and produce.
+For over 30 Years, Butch's Pizza has used only the finest pork, cheese and produce.
 No meat fillers or preservatives are added to their sausage.
 They blend the seasoning from a family recipe for that "Just Right" flavor.

 In an old auto body shop, Butch Carey began his journey because he and his family liked pizza.
 At a time when Butch and his two older sons were out of work steamfitters and his youngest son was just out of high school, Butch's Pizza began.
 It started by selling one variety of pizza, a 9" Super Supreme, to local taverns.
 Butch's now distributes thirty varieties of pizzas as well as sandwiches, tamales, hot sauce and their own special blend of seasoning.